 Trained docents will teach students using the aquatic plants growing in the pond.
 The important history of paper made from the papyrus plant will be included in their lesson.
 Invented … Read More

 On Saturday, August 17, 2019, at Virginia Robinson Gardens, a memorial was held for Virginia Robinson’s niece, Nancy Thompson.
-Nancy, a native of Beverly Hills, grew up close to Virginia, up on Benedict Canyon on another 13-acre parcel of land; most special to Nancy were her horses.
-On occasion, she was known to ride one of her horses to see her Aunt Gege.
+Nancy, a native of Beverly Hills, grew up close to Virginia, up on Benedict Canyon on another 13-acre parcel of land.
+Most special to Nancy were her horses.
+On occasion, she was known to ride one of her horses to see her Aunt Gigi.

 Virginia and Nancy were both descendants of Leslie Brand of Brand Library in Glendale where Nancy will rest.
 The same architect designed Brand Library as well as Virginia Robinson’s house.
 He was Virginia’s father, Nathaniel Dryden.